EU, NATO, Benelux…

 - We owe the Big Bang theory to a Belgian.
 That’s certainly among the most interesting facts about Belgium.
 Georges Lemaître, a Belgian priest, used Albert Einstein’s revolutionary theory of general relativity of cosmology.
 In 1927, Lemaître developed the “Big Bang” theory idea at the Catholic University of Louvain.
 In 1933, Einstein and Lemaître went to California to attend a series of seminars.
 After Georges Lemaître shared his theory with the participants, Einstein stood up, clapped, and supposedly said, “This is the most detailed and satisfactory explanation of creation which I’ve ever listened to.”

 - Belgium erected Europe’s first skyscraper.
-The Boerentoren in Antwerp stands at 315 ft (96 m).
-In today’s standards, the edifice might not even qualify as a high-riser.
+The Boerentoren in Antwerp stands at 315 ft.
+(96 m).
+By today’s standards, the edifice might not even qualify as a highriser.
 But it’s still Antwerp’s tallest building to date.
 The KBC Tower (a.k.a.
 Torengebouw) was the highest building on the old continent until 1940 when the Italians opened the Terazza Martini Tower in Genoa.

 - Belgium is one of the EU’s founding members.
 The country founded the European Union, along with West Germany, France, Italy, Luxembourg, and the Netherlands in 1957.
 No wonder that the capital city, Brussels, is home to a swarm of European institutions.
 The country is also a founding member of WTO, OECD, NATO, and the Eurozone.